 I am approached often regarding the ministry of Bethel Church in Redding, California (and subsequently, music that outflows through their musicians Jesus Culture).
 For weeks, I’ve prayed about how best to respond, not desiring to present a statement out of context, gossip, assault the true body of Christ, nor give any further attention to a ministry that is frighteningly far from biblical truth.
 An opportunity presented itself recently when a friend provided me with a Bethel post “God, Bad, & the Ugly” from Kris Vallotton who is considered, along with Bill Johnson, the chief leader/prophet for Bethel Church in Redding.
 So, instead of providing thoughts out of context, I will simply provide biblical response to his publicly made statements regarding Bethel’s ministry philosophy.

-Author’s Note: After reading over his comments, I did not laugh nor mock, but more than anything shed tears.
-It appears that Bethel desperately desires to “mainstream” their church but cannot synthesize Scripture with their ministry.
-Their words display a desire to be spiritual but it is quite apparent they have no systematic interpretation process for the Scriptures they attempt to use.
+Author’s Note: Since writing this post Costi Hinn (nephew of infamous faith-healer Benny Hinn) and I have published the book Defining Deception, which further details the errant message and messengers of Bethel Church and others.
+After reading over Vallotton’s comments, I did not laugh nor mock, but more than anything shed tears.
+Bethel desperately desires to “mainstream” their church but cannot synthesize Scripture with their ministry.
+As you’ll see, their words display a desire to be spiritual but it is quite apparent they have no systematic interpretation process for the Scriptures they attempt to use.
 Therefore, not only are the positions false, they are theologically immature.
 This is sad for the leaders and their families, but much more so, for those that follow such behavior blindly.
 We cannot call what these men say or do “church”.
 In it’s best form, it may be considered immature confusion, a youth ministry gone mad.
 In it’s worse form, it is demonic.
-When people say that I should “go to my brothers” regarding this matter, I disagree, because I cannot consider them brothers.
-My prayer is that God enlighten them to truth and call them to repentance.
-As you will see, I ardently recommend that people avoid Bethel and any platform of media, music or otherwise, that comes from it’s dark center.
-Mr Vallotton’s reflections will be found in bold.
-I’ve noted vital biblical references below, alongside my brief thoughts.
-For sake of time, I’ve only highlighted the most evident errors, while leaving dozens on the sideline.
-For a more concise defense of biblical gifts vs. the supposed sign gifts of modern charismatic-continuism click HERE or for details on the Gnostic type heresies of Bill Johnson click HERE.

 #1 CHURCH INVENTIONS